NewUniverseEntrop/self-critical.pytorch/README.md

   -raw_video
 ```
 # step 1 : Video processing
+Note: extract data.zip ...
-  1. assume all videos are in the raw-videos folder (in the root folder where project folder will be)
+  1. assume all videos are in the raw videos folder
   2. run mp3wave.py to extract wav
   3. run frame.py to extract jpg
   4. run gooogle.py to extract caption for each image
   5. run dataset.py to conver to coco

 # training
+note: replace some of the folders with replace.zip ( added bug fix code)
 ### Prepare data.
 cd into self-critical folder do the following
   - python scripts/prepro_labels.py --input_json data/data.json --output_json data/datatalk.json --output_h5 data/datatalk